Filtra tu búsqueda

 Make the involvement of leading women manufacturing visible: such women will inspire and accompany other young women in becoming part of the industry.

-To work on this direction the report identifies 8 “games-changing actions” to be developed with the participation of governments, international organizations, industry and industrial associations, universities and educational centres.
+3 strategic areas of action to influence and 8 “games-changing actions” to be developed with the participation of governments, international organizations, industry and industry associations, universities and educational centers.

 Acces